 Selection Process and Criteria

 Candidates may be required to interview with the selection committee.
 The committee will consider such factors as the candidate’s demonstrated commitment to public service, the candidate’s relevant experience, the strength of the candidate’s proposed project, the appropriateness of the candidate’s proposed host organization, and how the fellowship will advance the candidate’s overall career goals.
-A decision regarding the selection of the Fellow is anticipated by the end of October 2018.
+A decision regarding the selection of the Fellow is anticipated by the end of the 2018 calendar year.